Syria's sham election guarantees 1 thing — Bashar Assad will win | DW | 25.05.2021

 Despite the theatrics, the winner of Syria's presidential election on Wednesday will come as no surprise.
 President Bashar Assad is set to be reelected for a fourth seven-year term.

-Despite a record 51 applicants putting their name forward for the top job, the country's Supreme Constitutional Court ruled only three candidates were eligible to run for president: former deputy cabinet minister Abdullah Salloum Adbullah, Mahmoud Ahmed Marei, the head of a small, government-approved opposition party, and Bashar Assad, who has ruled the country since the death of his father in 2000.
+A record 51 applicants put their name forward for the top job, but the country's Supreme Constitutional Court ruled only three candidates were eligible to run for president: former deputy cabinet minister Abdullah Salloum Adbullah, Mahmoud Ahmed Marei, the head of a small, government-approved opposition party, and Bashar Assad, who has ruled the country since the death of his father in 2000.

 Since Monday, thousands of people across numerous cities have reportedly taken to bombed streets in support of the man whose family has ruled the Middle East nation for the past five decades.